ZupIT/beagle-docs/content/en/ios/getting-started.md

 **Step 2:** On this function, create a constant called `dependencies` that must be a `BeagleDependencies`.

-You’ll attribute to this constant some project’s configurations like for example, the base URL that will be combined with a relative URL to bring the JSON that will describe your server-driven screen.
+You’ll attribute to this constant some project’s configurations like for example, the base URL that will be combined with a relative URL to bring the JSON that will load your server-driven screen.

 To configure it, use the example below: